-•Complete application.
-(Applications are taken all year round, unless changed by the Apprenticeship & Training Program.
-Call the office for more information.)

-•Submit all required documents to office at the time of application.

-•Attend an orientation day.

-- •Take a general aptitude test. - •Applicants are interviewed verbally by the committee. - •Points are given based on aptitude test scores and interview scores. - •Applicants are selected from highest rank to lowest.
+- Complete application.
+(Applications are taken for a two week period every two years.
+Check newspapers or the IDES (page 5) for more information.) - Submit all required documents within 14 days. - Attend an orientation day. - · Take a general aptitude test. - Applicants are interviewed verbally by the committee. - Points are given based on aptitude test scores and interview scores.
+Applicants are placed on an eligibility list according to rank. - Applicants are selected from highest rank to lowest.

-Tuckpointers Local 52 Illinois Apprenticeship Trust 2140 Corporate Drive Addison, Illinois 60101 (630) 396-7156 or (630) 396-7143 www.bac2school.org
+Tuckpointers Local 52 Illinois Apprenticeship Trust 1105 S. Western Avenue Chicago, Illinois 60612 (312) 432-1350 www.bac2school.org